Key Takeaways:

 To be legally binding and enforceable under state and federal laws, a contract must include the following elements:

-2. Legal object and capacity of parties: The agreement's subject matter must be legal, and both parties must consent to the terms willingly, be over the age of consent, and be in sound mind at the time of signing the agreement.
+2. Legal object and capacity of parties: The agreement's subject matter must be legal, and both parties must consent to the terms willingly, be over the age of consent, and be of sound mind at the time of signing the agreement.

 3. Consideration: A price or value exchanged must be clearly stated in the contract and describe how both parties benefit from the agreement.